-For further guidance on the separation of functions, contact the appropriate School Participation Team (see "Contacts" on the Financial Aid Professional portal).
+For further guidance on the separation of functions, contact the appropriate school participation division.

 example is that the financial aid office must be informed of any changes in a student's enrollment status.
 Therefore, whenever he adds or drops a class, changes from credit to audit, or withdraws from school, the change must be communicated to the coordinating official.